General Concurrence Percolation on Quantum Networks: Calculation of the number and length of the shortest paths between two random nodes in a triangular lattice

-\textbf{Case (II):} $y_s < y_t$ and $s$ and $t$ are diagonal.
+\textbf{Case II:} $y_s < y_t$ and $s$ and $t$ are diagonal.
 From Fig. \ref{fig:appendix}(b), we observe $s=(0,0)$ and $t=(2,2)$ are diagonal.
-The only shortest path for diagonal nodes will be through the diagonal edge (highlighted in red).
-Therefore, the number of the shortest paths will be $n=1$.
-For axample, for $s=(0,0)$ and $t=(2,2)$, the only shortest path will be through $(1,1)$.
+The only shortest path for diagonal nodes will be through the diagonal edges (highlighted in red).
+Therefore, the number of the shortest paths is $n=1$.
+For example, for $s=(0,0)$ and $t=(2,2)$, the only shortest path will be through $(1,1)$.
 There are no other possible shortest paths.
-However, the length of the shortest path will be simply the difference in either $x$-coordinate or $y$-coordinate.
-For $s=(0,0)$ and $t=(2,2)$, we will have length of the shortest path, $l=(2-0)=2$.
+However, the length of the shortest path will simply be the difference in either the $x$ coordinate or $y$ coordinate.
+For $s=(0,0)$ and $t=(2,2)$, the length of the shortest path $l=(2-0)=2$.
 If we denote $|x_s-x_t|$ and $|y_s-y_t|$ as $\Delta x$ and $\Delta y$, respectively, the length of the shortest path is

-\textbf{Case (III):} $y_s < y_t$. $s$ and $t$ are off-diagonal.
+\textbf{Case III:} $y_s < y_t$. $s$ and $t$ are off-diagonal.
 In Fig. \ref{fig:appendix}(b), we observe $s=(0,1)$ and $t=(2,2)$ are off-diagonal.
-Every shortest path between $s=(0,1)$ and $t=(2,2)$ will go through the diagonal edges (highlighted in red, shown in Fig. \ref{fig:appendix}(b)).
-Therefore, for each shortest path, there will be two parts: diagonal and off-diagonal parts.
-For diagonal part, we have $l_1=min\{\Delta x,\Delta y\}$, similar to Eq. \ref{eq:triangular_l1}.
-For off-diagonal part, we have $l_2=|\Delta x-\Delta y|$.
+Every shortest path between $s=(0,1)$ and $t=(2,2)$ will go through the diagonal edges [highlighted in red in Fig. \ref{fig:appendix}(b)].
+Therefore, for each shortest path, there will be two parts: the diagonal and the off-diagonal parts.
+For the diagonal part, we have $l_1=min\{\Delta x,\Delta y\}$, similar to Eq. \ref{eq:triangular_l1}.
+For the off-diagonal part, we have $l_2=|\Delta x-\Delta y|$.
 The length of the shortest path is